harrisonlabollita/harrisonlabollita/README.md

 ### Hi, I'm Harry 👋

-Graduate student at Arizona State University in the [Botana Group](https://abotana.physics.asu.edu)

-- 🔭 I’m currently working on studying the electronic structure of materials via DFT+DMFT
-- 📫 How to reach me: hlabolli@asu.edu
+By day, I'm a graduate student at [Arizona State University](https://abotana.physics.asu.edu/people) working in the [Botana Group](https://abotana.physics.asu.edu).
+Broadly, I'm interested in using and developing computational tools to study strongly correlated materials.
+Specifically, I study the correlated electronic structure of rare-earth nickelates using a combination of density-functional theory (DFT) and dynamical mean-field theory (DMFT).
+[Here](https://harrisonlabollita.github.io/publications/) are some of recent publications.

+By night, I'm a wanna be [Python developer](https://github.com/harrisonlabollita), machine learning enthusiast, and [freelance tutor](https://is.gd/exAOqr)!
+During my freetime, I like to be outstide running 🏃‍♂️, playing tennis 🎾, or on the golf course ⛳️.

 ### Connect with me: